 Some line items move the resale needle far more than others.
 Cabinetry, layout, and natural light have outsized influence.
 Decorative finishes, appliance brand badges below the luxury tier, and small upgrades like under-cabinet outlets do not.
 Knowing the order helps you spend the next dollar where it actually compounds.

 Cabinetry quality and construction.
 Buyers and appraisers can tell the difference between particleboard boxes with foil-wrapped doors and plywood-box cabinetry with solid hardwood doors at fifteen paces.
-The construction grade you pick sets the tone for the entire kitchen and is the single largest line item in most projects, often forty to fifty percent of the budget.
-Spending more here generally returns more, up to the point where you cross into ultra-custom territory in a house that will not support the resale price.
+The construction grade you pick sets the tone for the entire kitchen and is the single largest line item in most projects, often forty to fifty percent of the total investment.
+Spending more here generally returns more, up to the point where you cross into ultra-custom territory in a home that will not support the resale price.

 Layout and traffic flow.
 A reworked layout that produces more usable counter, a working island with seating, and a clean path between sink, range, and refrigerator can do more for daily use and resale than $20,000 of finish upgrades.
 The kitchen layout you commit to is one of the most consequential kitchen layout decisions in the whole project, because every cabinet, counter, and appliance choice that follows is constrained by it.
 Layout changes that involve removing or relocating walls are expensive, but they are also the changes that earn the highest praise in listings.